The Fey

 Yes.
 “Fey” is the correct spelling.
 They use it because while they are fae, and also fay, they are in fact fey, so they are constantly starving to death.

-The primary group among the Fey are the Seelie and Unseelie, who resemble humans, though they have long, pointed ears.
+The primary groups among the Fey are the Seelie and Unseelie, who resemble humans, though they have long, pointed ears.
 Males are called feyor.
 Females are called feyan.

 As Fey age, they their skin and flesh lose their softness.
-In the end, when Fey are about to die (if they lived to old age, that is), they resemble statues.
+In the end, when Fey are about to die (if they survived to old age, that is), they resemble statues.

 Trivia: Dragons call them children of the grasses because they scuttle around in the grass (from a dragon’s point of view).